Chris Pincher: Male Tory MP claims he was groped twice by former deputy chief whip

 He said he had not pursued a complaint through the Independent Complaints and Grievance Scheme (ICGS) or the police to avoid the harm of being personally exposed.

-The MP added Mr Pincher was a “disgrace to the party” and said that it was “unacceptable for him [Mr Pincher] to stay” in parliament.
+The MP added that Mr Pincher was a “disgrace to the party” and it was “unacceptable for him [Mr Pincher] to stay” in parliament.

 A formal complaint about Mr Pincher’s conduct was made on Friday to the ICGS, which is investigating his conduct.